nanoporetech/megalodon/README.rst

 - Variants File

   - Format: VCF or BCF
-  - Megalodon currently requires a set of candidate variants for ``--outputs variants`` (provide via ``--variant-filename`` argument).
+  - Megalodon requires a set of candidate variants for ``--outputs variants`` (provide via ``--variant-filename`` argument).

-    - If not indexed, indexing will be performed
   - Only small indels (default less than ``50`` bases) are tested by default.

-    - Specify the ``--max-indel-size`` argument to process larger indels
-    - The ``--variant-context-bases`` argument may need to be increased for larger indels.

 Outputs
 -------

-All megalodon outputs are output into the directory specified with the ``--output-directory`` option with standard file names and extensions.
+All megalodon outputs are written into the directory specified with the ``--output-directory`` option with standard file names and extensions.

 - Basecalls

-  - Format: FASTA/Q
+  - Format: FASTQ (default) or FASTA
-  - Basecall-anchored modified base scores are also available (via HDF5 output)
+  - Basecall-anchored modified base scores are also available in HDF5 format (``--outputs mod_basecalls``).
 - Mappings

   - Format: SAM, BAM (default), or CRAM
-  - A tab-separated mapping text summary is produced including per-read alignment statistics
+  - A tab-separated mapping text summary is also produced including per-read alignment statistics.

-    - ``percent_identity`` is defined as ``num_matched_bases`` / ``num_align_bases``
 - Modified Base Calls

-  - In order to restrict modified base calls to a particular motif specify the ``--mod-motif`` along with the modified base, canonical motif and relative modified base position within the motif.
-For example in order to output only CpG methylation specify ``--mod-motif Z CG 0``.
   - Per-read modified base calls

-    - Per-read SQL DB containing scores at each tested reference location
+    - Per-read SQL DB containing modified base scores at each covered reference location

-      - Contains an indexed table with per-read, per-position, modified base scores, as well as auxiliary tables with read, modification type and reference position information.
-    - Tab-delimited output can be produced by adding the ``--write-mods-text`` flag or produced after a run using the ``megalodon/scripts/write_per_read_modified_base_text.py`` script.
+    - Tab-delimited output can be produced by adding the ``--write-mods-text`` flag or produced post-run using the ``megalodon/scripts/write_per_read_modified_base_text.py`` script.

+      - This output can drastically slow processing, especially on slower disk or when outputting modified bases at all contexts.
   - Aggregated calls

-    - Aggregated calls are output in either bedMethyl format (default; one file per modified base), a VCF variant format (including all modified bases) or wiggle format (one file per modified base/strand combination).
+    - Format: bedgraph, bedmethyl (default), and/or modVCF
+  - In order to restrict modified base calls to a specific motif(s) specify the ``--mod-motif`` argument.
+For example, to restrict calls to CpG sites specify ``--mod-motif Z CG 0``.
 - Sequence Variant Calls

   - Per-read Variant Calls

-    - SQL DB containing scores for each tested variant
+    - SQL DB containing per-read variant scores for each covered variant

-      - Contains a single ``variants`` table indexed by reference position
-    - Tab-delimited output can be produced by adding the ``--write-variants-text`` flag or produced after a run using the ``megalodon/scripts/write_per_read_sequence_variant_text.py`` script.
+    - Tab-delimited output can be produced by adding the ``--write-variants-text`` flag or produced post-run using the ``megalodon/scripts/write_per_read_sequence_variant_text.py`` script.
   - Aggregated calls

     - Format: VCF
-    - VCF sample field contains ``GT``, ``GQ``, ``DP``, ``GL``, and ``PL`` attributes
     - Default run mode is diploid.
 To run in haploid mode, set ``--haploid`` flag.
     - For best results on a diploid genome see the variant phasing workflow on the `full documentation page <https://nanoporetech.github.io/megalodon/variant_phasing.html>`_.